Resources for Christian Education

 • And then in today’s story, we see the disciples doing those exact same things that Jesus did.

-• The reason the disciples could do the things they did in today's story is because earlier on, Jesus had showed and taught them how.
+• The reason the disciples could do the things they did in today's story is because earlier on, Jesus had showed and taught them how to do it.

 • And guess what?
 Just like the disciples learned what to do from Jesus, so can we.